namishh/crystal/README.md

 My dotfiles based on my own personal taste

 **!!
-IMPOTANT** -- if the dots work for me, does'nt mean it would also work for you
+IMPOTANT** -- if the dots work for me, doesn't mean it would also work for you

 ps - the gtk theme is bonkers, dont use it! update - a bit fixed